SphericalPB/Spherical-DotFiles/README.md

 - [ ] Create a decent file structure
 - [ ] Add a place for nix-gaming.nix (or overall gaming related configs)
 - [ ] Figure out how nix global variables works

+New
+- [ ] Install Microsoft Fonts
+- [ ] Move Syncthing to home-manager
+- [ ] Sync game files with Syncthing